-Contact Greg Friday (gfriday@uwaterloo.ca or ext.
-35755) to arrange to determine the TDG shipping name and accompanying UN # that should be assigned to the sample(s) base on the hazard classes that were identified.
+Contact Greg Friday at esf@uwaterloo.ca to arrange to determine the TDG shipping name and accompanying UN # that should be assigned to the sample(s) base on the hazard classes that were identified.
 He will sign off on Step 2.